 A problem can occur when using the timer overflow function and reading the free-running counter at random times to measure an elapsed time.
-Without incorporating the proper precautions into software, the timer overflow flag could unintentionally be cleared if:
+Without incorporating the proper precautions into software, the timer overflow flag could unintentionally be cleared if both of these occur:

-- 1. The timer status register is read or written when TOF is set, and - 2.
+- 1. The timer status register is read or written when TOF is set. - 2.
 The MSB of the free-running counter is read but not for the purpose of servicing the flag.